wavefrontHQ/docs/pages/doc/wavefront_release_notes.md

 * **Sources Browser Page Improvements**: The [**Sources** browser page](sources_managing.html#examine-sources-in-the-source-browser) is now improved and allows you to:

     * Hide and show details for all sources or for a specific source.
-    * Apply various filters, hide and show the filters listed on the left.
+    * Apply various filters and hide or show the filters listed on the left.
     * Hide a single source or create a maintenance window for the alerts with a particular source.